Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Introduction

-In addition to style prompts, content images (e.g., glyphs of characters) are required to guarantee the desired content of generation in the DMs (e.g., ControlNet~\cite{controlnet}).
-In general image generation, current works~\cite{controlnet,2023GLIGEN} utilize sketch information as contents, such as Canny edge and human pose.
-However, it is challenging to extract accurate sketch information (e.g., Canny edge) from those low-quality scanned oracle characters (e.g., noisy images as shown in Fig.~\ref{intro}(a)).
-On the other hand, handprinted oracle characters (e.g., Fig.~\ref{intro}(b)) easily offer such content information, but they lack pixel-level pairing with input images, which is required in the training of DMs.
-It is noted that handprinted and scanned oracle character images are paired at the class level in Oracle-241~\cite{wang2022tip}, but they are not matched at the pixel level due to different styles (e.g., comparing Fig.~\ref{intro}(a) and (b)).
-Therefore, \textbf{it is essential to obtain the pixel-level paired oracle character images for model training}.
-To this end, we pre-train an image-to-image translation model CUT~\cite{cut} to translate scanned characters into pseudo handprinted ones (e.g., Fig.~\ref{fig:cut}), forming pixel-level paired images.
-Subsequently, we regard these pseudo handprinted characters as content images in the training of DMs.
-Finally, we propose a content encoder to extract glyph information from desired handprinted oracle characters by the motivation of ControlNet~\cite{controlnet}.
+In addition to style prompts, content information (e.g., character glyphs) is also essential for DMs, which guarantees the desired content of generation (e.g., Diff-Font~\cite{diff-font} and ControlNet~\cite{controlnet}).
+In the field of general font or image generation, current wisdom~\cite{diff-font,controlnet,2023GLIGEN} often leverages label information or sketch information as contents.
+However, the significant intra-class variance in oracle characters complicates the task of summarizing their content with mere labels.
+Furthermore, extracting accurate sketch information (e.g., Canny edges) from low-quality scanned images of oracle bones (e.g., the degraded images shown in Fig.~\ref{fig:intro2}b) is nearly impossible.
+Meanwhile, handprinted oracle characters (e.g., Fig.~\ref{fig:intro2}c) readily offer such content information, yet lack pixel-level alignment with scanned images necessary for DM training.
+It is noted that handprinted and scanned oracle characters are paired at the class level in the Oracle-241 dataset~\cite{wang2022tip}, while they do not match at the pixel level (e.g., comparing Fig.~\ref{fig:intro2}b and Fig.~\ref{fig:intro2}c).
+Therefore, \textit{it is crucial to obtain the pixel-level paired oracle character images for effective content control during DM training}.
+To address this, we additionally train an image-to-image translation model, CUT~\cite{cut}, to convert scanned characters into pseudo handprinted ones (e.g., Fig.~\ref{fig:cut}), forming pixel-level paired data.
+During training, these pseudo handprinted characters serve as content images.
+To maximize their utility, motivated by ControlNet~\cite{controlnet}, we propose a content encoder to extract glyph information from these images and integrate it into Diff-Oracle.